Peekaboo: Text to Image Diffusion Models are Zero-Shot Segmentors: Intuition

 \section{Intuition}

+In this section, we aim to convey some intuition behind Peekaboo.
 We explore the reasoning behind each component used and explain why \modelname works as it does.
 The key underlying idea is deriving gradients from a conditional diffusion model to guide a mask generation process.

 The diffusion model conditioned on a text caption processes a noisy input to generate a gradient that moves the input toward the target image.
 This gradient is what we use to guide our learnable alpha mask.
 We use Stable Diffusion \cite{Rombach2022HighResolutionIS}, a text-to-image diffusion model trained on billions of internet images.
 This means the model will target to generate images from that image distribution relevant to a text caption.
 The noisy input is the image to be segmented alpha blended with a uniform background.
 Iteratively, it will attempt to update this input to a target distribution image relevant to the text caption.
 Updating the regions of the image most relevant to the text caption makes more sense.
 Thus, regions of the image relevant to this text caption will have stronger gradients than regions irrelevant to a prompt.
 For example, consider an image of a dog sitting on a couch.
 When prompted for ``a dog'', the couch is irrelevant to the prompt and has fewer gradients focused on that region.
-There is less incentive to remove the alpha mask in that location, and without incentive, it defaults to null due to our gravity loss (\cref{subsec:aux_loss}).
+There is less incentive to remove the alpha mask in that location, and without incentive, it defaults to null due to our alpha regularization loss (\cref{subsec:aux_loss}).
 This results in the alpha mask focusing on the dog region.

 While this results in our desirable behavior, we observe that it converges to the region most relevant to the text prompt.
-For example in \cref{fig:vis_ew}, in segmenting Emma Watson, it attempts to focus on the region that mostly makes the image look like her, which could be a sub-portion of the human region (in accordance with the accepted notion of segmenting a human).
+For example in \cref{fig:vis_ewQ}, in segmenting Emma Watson, it attempts to focus on the region that mostly makes the image look like her, which could be a sub-portion of the human region (in accordance with the accepted notion of segmenting a human).
 While Harry Styles could wear a dress, he would still remain Harry Styles.
 However, only Emma Watson can have her face.
 Therefore, Emma Watson's face is more essential to the prompt \texttt{Emma Watson}; hence it prioritized segmenting that region while ignoring the dress.
 In a way, one could view this as a new definition of segmentation; \modelname localizes the essence of an object described by language.